Domka28/Domka28/README.md

 Hi there 👋

  💻⚡ I'm an aspiring frontend developer who is constantly improving my skills in JavaScript and React.
-In addition to that, I am proficient in HTML, CSS, and Bootstrap.
+In addition to that, I'm proficient in HTML, CSS, and Bootstrap.
 I can create the visual part of a project based on visualizations, for example, in Figma.

 💡 📚	I acquire knowledge from courses available on udemy.com, scrimba.com, and tworcastron.pl.